quirkyquixote/voxel/README.md

 - Right Mouse Button + SHIFT: place blocks sideways
 - 1 through 9: select hotbar slot

-Controls behave differently when the mouse points to the top side of a bench, crate or board:
+Controls behave differently when the mouse points to the top side of a crate or
+board:

 - Left Mouse Button: Move all items from the current hotbar slot to the pointed block inventory slot.